Milutin-S/kaggleCompetitions/Digit_Recognizer_2/Dataset/README.md

-Here you place train and test csv from kaggle.
+Here you place train and test csv from Kaggle.